dgknzts/drift-diffusion-model-basics-in-R/README.md

 ## References

-*   Smith, P. L., & Ratcliff, R. (YEAR).
+*   Smith, P. L., & Ratcliff, R. (2024).
 An Introduction to the Diffusion Model of Decision-Making. *In B. U. Forstmann & B. M. Turner (Eds.), An Introduction to Model-Based Cognitive Neuroscience.* (This is the primary chapter this repo aims to illustrate).
 *   Ratcliff, R. (1978).
 A theory of memory retrieval. *Psychological Review, 85*(2), 59–108.

 ## License